silvershop/silvershop-core/docs/en/OrderModifiers.md

 # Order Modifiers

-## What are modifiers?
+A cart holds two basic items:

+ * __Items__ - the actual product lines in an order, which usually contain a quantity and unit price.
+ * __Modifiers__ - additional lines that specify costs or deductions on the items subtotal.

-Modifiers provide an abstract way to add additional (non-product) lines to your order, for things things like: bonus products, tax, delivery charges, staff discounts, etc...
+They provide an abstract way to add additional (non-product) lines to your order.

-A cart holds two basic items: Order Items and Order Modifiers.
-The former are the actual products.
-The latter are items that add / change / deduct / do whatever to the order.
-One of the main differences between Order Items and Modifiers is that an Order Item has a quantity associated to it.
+Example modifiers:

+ * Tax Charge - such as GST, VAT
+ * Delivery Charges - postage provider
+ * Automatic Discounts - eg save 50% in March
+ * Coupon Discounts - requiring the use of a code
+ * Credit Note Usage - using funds available on account
+ * Payment Gateway - passing on the cost

+Things you should know about modifiers:

+ * Modifiers can be updated at any point before an order is placed.
+After that, their values are permanently persisted to the database.
+ * Modifier values are recalculated whenever the cart contents are changed, or

-## How to add a modifier
+## How to add a modifier type

-  * create a new class "MyModifierOne" that extends the OrderModifier class
-  * use Order::set_modifiers(array("MyModifierOne", "MyModifierTwo")); in your _config file to "include" the modifier in all carts.
+Use Order::set_modifiers(array("MyModifierOne", "MyModifierTwo")); in your _config file to register new modifiers.

-## Extending the modifier class
+## Developing New Modifiers

 The best way to write a modifier is to copy the modifier class itself and